 Employment and Training - Your Path to Employment

-Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps) recipients throughout Connecticut may be eligible to participate in an Employment and Training Program.
-The Employment and Training program was created by Congress in 1987 as a means to assist able-bodied clients in obtaining employment.
-From the start, the purpose of the Employment and Training program has been to help SNAP households gain skills that will increase self-sufficiency.
-States are allowed flexibility in designing and operating their Employment and Training programs.
+Supplemental Nutrition Assistance Program (SNAP) recipients throughout Connecticut may be eligible to participate in SNAP Employment and Training (E&T).
+SNAP E&T is a work program designed to help SNAP recipients gain skills that will help increase self-sufficiency.
+States are allowed flexibility in designing and operating their SNAP E&T program.

-DSS has currently partnered with the following organizations to provide these Employment and Training program services.
+DSS currently partners with the following organizations to provide Employment and Training program services.
 They are:

 | 1.
 Capital Community College